Sunset from the ACCO Centre, Melbourne CBD

 The Australasian College of Cutaneous Oncology provides training and education to improve and certify competency in the management of skin cancer.
 Our policy is that no pharmaceutical company shall be permitted to sponsor or endorse any event, function or workshop in any manner.
 This creates a truly unique and unbiased learning environment.

 Draft Australasian guidelines on melanoma management are being produced.
 The draft guidelines on SLNB fall so short of a sound evidence based document with suitable recommendations as to be unacceptable.
-The ACCO board have reviewed the guidelines and have provided the above advice for SLNB guidelines
+The ACCO board have reviewed the guidelines and have provided advice for SLNB guidelines

 allmedic.org.au - Info on our Allmedic research here